thoth-station/adviser/README.rst

 =================

 As Thoth aggregates information about packages available, it can verify a user's stack against its knowledge base.
-See :ref:`provenance_checks` for more info.
+See provenance_checks for more info.

 Package source configuration